 FAQ

-Spending time together is a great way to show children you love them.
-Have a make-your-own pizza station, create a fort to read Valentine’s Day books, turn the kitchen table into Valentine’s crafting station, cut out hearts and write sweet messages for your kids to wake up to on their bedroom door.
+Holiday activities don’t have to be complicated.
+Have a make-your-own pizza station, create a fort to read Valentine’s Day books, turn the kitchen table into a Valentine’s crafting station, cut out hearts, and write sweet messages for your kids to wake up to on their bedroom door.

 This rainbow Valentine’s heart craft was a huge hit with all three of my preschoolers.
 Supplies needed are construction paper, gluesticks, and scissors.